 You Can't Use Wood Floor Bubble Repair Techniques

-HDF is unlike wood in another respect.
+HDF is unlike real wood in another respect.
 Whereas wood expands and contracts with changing moisture conditions, HDF only expands.
 If you apply heat to a buckled laminate floor in the hopes that it will flatten, you're wasting your time.
 That technique, by the way, seldom works for wood floors either because when wood warps, the warp is usually permanent.

 How to Cut a Plank Out of a Laminate Floor